atmajs/mask-compo/README.md

 				});
 			})
 		```
-		So now, the component is a standalone unit, which can be easily tested, seperatly developed and moved to the next project, just load the controller: `include.js('/scripts/myComponent/myComponent.js')`
+		So now, the component is a standalone unit, which can be easily tested, separately developed, embedded(_defined in the templates_) anywhere else in the project, or moved to the next project.
+Just load the controller: `include.js('/scripts/myComponent/myComponent.js')` and the component is ready to use.

 	- more deeper way is setting the parsed template directly to `nodes` property: